Rondinara Beach in Corsica is considered one of the most beautiful bays in Europe.

 The restaurant has bathroom facilities.

-As you can see on the picture below, the sand of Rondinara Beach corsica is white.
+As you can see in the picture below, the sand of Rondinara Beach is white.

-This is really sparkling agains the turquoise water.
+This is really sparkling against the turquoise water.

 There is a pier in the middle that is great for photography.